opendaylight/docs/docs/developer-guide/yang-tools.rst

 Then you should feed yang sources to it by calling method addSources() that takes one or more StatementStreamSource objects as arguments.

-Finally you call the method buildEffective() on the reactor object which returns EffectiveSchemaContext (that is a concrete implementation of SchemaContext).
+Finally, you call the method buildEffective() on the reactor object which returns EffectiveSchemaContext (that is a concrete implementation of SchemaContext).
 Now you are ready to work with contents of the added yang sources.